damienbod/angular-auth-oidc-client/projects/angular-auth-oidc-client/README.md

 The guard should only be applied to protected URLs.
 The guard should not be active on the default route, where the authorization request is processed.

-## Adding custom parameters to the authoriazation request
+## Adding custom parameters to the authorization request

 Custom parameters can be added to the auth request by using the setCustomRequestParameters method.
 Here you could add ui_locale, acr or whatever you request for your token server.